Pixxel123/PCSX2-Helper-Bot/README.md

 * The bot may be down for maintenance.

 * I may have run out of free dynos for the month!

+## Upgrades to consider

+Saving comments is a fairly temporary solution of tracking replied to comments, as the reddit API only allows viewing a maximum of 1000 items at a time.
+The correct solution to handle this would be to set up a PostGreSQL database on Heroku and track the comments there, as the file system is ephemeral.

+As the PCSX2 subreddit is fairly low-traffic, this approach will work for a while, but it has a fundamental time-limit on it.